itseasy21/imx-docs/docs/guides/core-sdk/core.buy.md

     token_buy: {
       type: 'ETH', // Or 'ERC20' if it's another currency
       data: {
-        token_address: '', // Or the token address of the ERC20 token
+        token_address: '', // Optional: Or the token address of the ERC20 token
         decimals: 18, // decimals used by the token
       },
     },